Therapy for LGBTQ+ issues

 If you believe that you or a loved one are having suicidal thoughts, The Samaritans are able to speak to you 24 hours a day, 7 days a week on: 116 123

-Therapy in London takes great care to make sure that the therapist that you see will have the right experience to help you with LGBTQ+ related issues.
+Therapy in London takes great care to make sure that the therapist you see will have the right experience to help you with LGBTQ+ related issues.
 Feeling understood and safe to speak your mind is the top priority for our practitioners.

 We offer a non-judgemental and confidential space for you to talk through any issue that is troubling you.
 Whether it is coping with a relationship, questioning your sexual orientation, or any aspect of being LGBTQ+ and life.